labixiaoxin12345/labixiaoxin12345/README.md

 - 👋 Hi, I’m @labixiaoxin12345
 - 👀 I’m interested in IT
 - 🌱 I’m currently learning C#, Js, nodejs, react-native, SQL
-- 💞️ I’m looking to collaborate on nothing because I think you are much better than me.
+- 💞️ I’m looking to collaborate on anything because I think you are much better than me.
 I am looking to learn more from you.
 - 📫 How to reach me: hmm, is it safe to share my email here?

 <!---